 If Piedras Blancas is a local shop for local people, Alpujárride is a huge, gleaming department store, set up to educate you about wine and, of course, sell you some.
 We liked the place, partly because of the helpful José who showed us how to use the interactive floor map using our feet, and also because the information was in English (moho = mildew, you get the picture).

 For €8 each we enjoyed entry to the museum, two glasses of wine and two tapa: fried padrón peppers with rock salt and Trevélez jamón – plus a fabulous array of cheeses with walnuts and fig jam.

-S (driving) kindly gave M her second glass making it seem like an hour in Gordon´s Wine Bar had arrived by noon in baking Andalucía.
+The driver kindly gave the passenger her second glass making it seem like an hour in Gordon´s Wine Bar had arrived by noon in baking Andalucía.
 With sheer roadside drops, it’s really not the place to lose concentration when driving.
 Plus the odd deer or goat could cross the road at any time.

 This area has many cork forests, as well as pine and oak.
 Olive and almond trees are, as ever, ubiquitous.
 And the large bottle in our garden we will now cherish and not almost smash each time we water the garden.